Social Work & the Criminal Legal System

 Ashley Pennell, University of Tennessee, Knoxville

-LMSW, ADJUNCT INSTRUCTOR, UNIVERSITY OF TENNESSEE, KNOXVILLE
+LMSW, Assistant Professor, UNIVERSITY OF TENNESSEE, KNOXVILLE

 Email: awalke68@vols.utk.edu

-Ashley Pennell is a Licensed Master Social Worker in Knoxville, TN.
+About: Ashley Pennell is a Licensed Master Social Worker in Knoxville, TN.
 She is an adjunct instructor at the University of Tennessee teaching bachelors and masters level forensic social work courses.
 Her work experience is primarily in social work in public defense settings, jail based therapy, victim advocacy, and re-entry services.
 She is particularly interested in the intersection of trauma, poverty, and incarceration.

 Clark Peters, University of Missouri